tropicbliss/libreoffice-convert-lambda/README.md

 # libreoffice-convert-lambda

-An example of deploying AWS Lambda container images with SST, which is not officially supported at the time of writing.
+An example of deploying AWS Lambda container images with CloudFormation.
 This project wraps around LibreOffice to convert Excel files to PDF.

 Fonts have not been included in the repo for licensing reasons.